MyBinding Knowledge Base

 Who needs an expensive binding machine?
 If you are doing a small number of documents, you can easily get away with doing the binding by hand.

-- These types of books are also very durable, utilizing as they do (in most cases) four holes per inch of paper, with a spine that winds through all of the pages.
-This help to ensure that pages won’t tear from your documents, and if you add a laminated cover and or pages, you are looking at a booklet that will stand the test of time and that can be handled by a lot of people and stay together.
+- These types of books are also very durable, utilizing as they do (in most cases) four holes per inch of paper (also known as a 4:1 pitch ratio), with a spine that winds through all of the pages.
+This will help to ensure that pages won’t tear from your documents, and if you add a laminated cover and/or pages, you are looking at a booklet that will stand the test of time and that can be handled by a lot of people and stay together.
 This is why you often see large and busy restaurants using the spiral coil system for their menus.

 - Winding the spine by hand is certainly doable, but if you value your sanity, you don’t want to find yourself hand-winding a large number of books.
-GBC makes what is called the Proclick spine, which can be found in several different colors and sizes, and importantly, can be easily reopened and closed if you need to take pages out and replace them.
+GBC makes what is called the Proclick spine, which can be found in several different colors and sizes, and more importantly, can be easily reopened and closed if you need to take pages out and replace them (this is also known as editability.
 GBC also provides a system they call ZipBind, which are fairly similar to ProClick in that they are also easily editable.
 Last but not least, there is a company called Komtrak that makes what they call the Inspiral Info-Bind that easily winds through properly punched paper and features a plastic clip that goes in the end of the coil binding spine and makes sure that the spine stays in place and makes the booklet easily editable as well.

 If you are using a standard size coil, you will want to order paper that had been punched in a 4:1 pitch ratio.
 This is what you will find the most readily available.
 Some of the other styles mentioned above use paper that has been punched in different, sometimes proprietary styles.
-Just make sure that your hole pattern matches the pine you are using, and the rest is cake.
+Just make sure that your hole pattern matches the pine you are using, and the rest is a piece of cake.